njii-comet-2024/WARDEN/README.md

 <br>

-**Central Raspberry Pi 1:** Runs programs `roverFeed.py` to receive rover video and camera positions from Camera Raspberry Pi and `droneFeed.py` to receive drone video from Drone Raspberry Pi.
+**Central Raspberry Pi 1:** Runs programs `roverFeed.py` to receive rover video from Camera Raspberry Pi and `droneFeed.py` to receive drone video from Drone Raspberry Pi.

-**Central Raspberry Pi 2:** Runs program `centralToRover.py` to send controls to Controls Raspberry Pi, receives analog drone video from Drone VTX, and SSH's into Camera Raspberry Pi to run `roverToCentral.py`.
+**Central Raspberry Pi 2:** Runs programs `centralToRover.py` to send controls to Controls Raspberry Pi and `analogDroneFeed.py` to receive analog drone video from Drone VTX.
+Also used to SSH into Camera Raspberry Pi to run `roverToCentral.py`.

 **Controls Raspberry Pi:** Runs program `roverControls.py` to receive controls from Central Raspberry Pi 2 and run them on rover.

-**Camera Raspberry Pi:** Runs program `roverToCentral.py` to receive camera positions from Central Raspberry Pi 1 and send rover video and camera positions to Central Raspberry Pi.
+**Camera Raspberry Pi:** Runs program `roverToCentral.py` to receive camera positions from Central Raspberry Pi 1 and send rover video to Central Raspberry Pi 1.

 **Drone Raspberry Pi:** Runs `droneToCentral.py` to transmit digital drone video to Central Raspberry Pi 1.